my-dimons/Unity-Utils/docs/source/script_utils/coroutinehelper.rst

-CoroutineStarter
+CoroutineHelper
 ==========

 **NAMESPACE:**
    `UnityUtils.ScriptUtils`

-The **CoroutineStarter** script is used to start coroutines in a static class.
+The **CoroutineHelper** script is used to start coroutines in a static class.

 Example Usage
 -------------